-Short gaiters (Optional) - Good for keeping stones out of you boots, and your feet dry in boggy ground.
-I like Black Diamond Talus Gaiters.
+Short gaiters (Optional) - Good for keeping snow stones out of you boots, I like Black Diamond Talus Gaiters.

 Wicking boxers or underpants.
 Patagonia Capilene are my favourites.

 Softshell Trousers - Stretchy, wind resistant trousers that keep out most of the weather, ideally in a light colour so they don't get too hot.
-I like Alpkit Ardent and Arc'teryx Gamma LT
+I like Arc'teryx Gamma LT

-Waterproof Jacket.
-Get a light weight one, like an Alpkit Balance Jacket.
-Make sure the hood is big enough to go over your helmet.
+Waterproof Jacket - Get a light weight one, but make sure the hood is big enough to go over your helmet.

 Small tube of sun cream (factor 30 or 50).

 Leather gardening gloves - these are great for rope work, and protect your hands from rough rock.
 They're cheap too.
-It's worth getting two pairs as they're often not super well made, and can take a while to dry out.
-It's also worth punching a small hole in the cuff and tying a short loop of cord through, so you can easily clip them to your climbing harness.
+It's worth punching a small hole in the cuff and tying a short loop of cord through, so you can easily clip them to your climbing harness.

 Helmet - A modern, lightweight model like the Edelrid Salathe or Petzl Meteor is the best option.

-Belay Plate - A DMM Mantis paired with a DMM Rhino karabiners would get my vote.
+Belay Plate - A DMM Mantis paired with a DMM Phantom HMS karabiner would get my vote.

 Two extra screwgate karabiners - for attaching yourself at belays.
 I like the DMM Phantom HMS.

 Two extra snapgate karabiners - for clipping things like your gloves, windproof top and trainers to your harness.
-Any will do, but DMM Spectre 2s are my favourite.
+Any will do.

 Rucksack - 30 to 40 litres should be plenty.
-A simple climbing sack like the Alpkit Orion 40 is much better, and easier to to pack than complicated hill walking bags with airflow back systems.
-I like to larks foot a 60cm sling through the bag's haul loop and clip a krab through it, which allows me clip the bag in at belays (or to myself if taking it off in an exposed place)
+A simple climbing sack like the Aiguille Alpine Stratos is much better, and easier to to pack than complicated hill walking bags with airflow back systems.
+I like to larks foot a 60cm sling through the bag's haul loop and clip a krab through it, which allows me clip the bag in at belays (or to myself if taking it off in an exposed place).

 Walking poles (optional) - worth having for those knee busting descents.
-Alpkit Carbon Marathon Ultras are superb.
 Make sure they have snow baskets and will fit inside your pack when collapsed.

 Drink - Make sure you start the day well hydrated.
-I always try and drink a litre on the drive in the morning.
-Normally I will carry no more than one litre - a wide mouth Nalgene bottle is perfect for this.
-On really long days like a Cuillin Ridge Traverse I might carry 3 litres of water, two of which will be in collapsable bottles such as the one litre Platypus soft bottles.
+I always try and drink a litre on the drive or in the lift.
+Normally I will carry 1.5 litres.
+On long climbs the Matterhorn I might carry 2 litres of water.
+Electrolyte tablets are worth adding and make a big difference on long days.

 I will be carrying group safety equipment: first aid kit, bothy bag, and abseil tat.
 There is no need to double up on these, so please don't bring them.